suit-wg/information-model/draft-ietf-suit-information-model.md

 The information model describes all the information elements required to secure firmware updates of IoT devices from the threats described in {{threat-model}} and enables the user stories captured in {{user-stories}}.
 These threats and user stories are not intended to be an exhaustive list of the threats against IoT devices, nor of the possible user stories that describe how to conduct a firmware update.
 Instead they are intended to describe the threats against firmware updates in isolation and provide sufficient motivation to specify the information elements that cover a wide range of user stories.
 The information model does not define the serialization, encoding, ordering, or structure of information elements, only their semantics.

 Because the information model covers a wide range of user stories and a wide range of threats, not all information elements apply to all scenarios.
 As a result, various information elements could be considered optional to implement and optional to use, depending on which threats exist in a particular domain of application and which user stories are required.
 Elements marked as REQUIRED provide baseline security and usability properties that are expected to be required for most applications.
-Those elements are REQUIRED to implement and REQUIRED to use.
-Elements marked as recommended provide important security or usability properties that are needed on most devices.
-Elements marked as optional enable security or usability properties that are useful in some applications.
+Those elements are required to be implemented and used.
+Elements marked as RECOMMENDED provide important security or usability properties that are needed on most devices.
+Elements marked as OPTIONAL enable security or usability properties that are useful in some applications.

 The definition of some of the information elements include examples that illustrate their semantics and how they are intended to be used.